 It’s true…but how can we encourage caregivers?
 How can caregivers ‘get connected’?

-At first, caregivers who are unknowingly evolving into their new role, are trying to interpret what the transitions happening all around them might mean, especially when memory loss is the furthest thing from their mind!
+At first, caregivers who are unknowingly evolving into their new role are trying to interpret what the transitions happening all around them might mean, especially when memory loss is the furthest thing from their mind!

 One thing we do know for sure is that whomever does become a caregiver will yearn for help, will search for encouragement, and will benefit from reassurance.

-Be one who brings them moments of joy.
+Be one who generates moments of joy.